 You just need to find some extra source income.
-Don’t forget that from every of your income, you should pay yourself first, using those can help set up something.
+Don’t forget, from every of your income, you should pay yourself first, using those can help set up something.
 You may not need money to set up, you can turn your skills into money.
 You can teach or do some other stuffs on a part time basis, it is worth it.

 Prioritize debt payment